imrane-bit/passmann/README.md

 - more secure encryption
 - better design
 - ability to get an acount info by puting its index as command-line-argument
+- install.sh file that sets up all the stuff
 - ## For more
 - read the docummention in the scripts for more detailed stuff
 - ## comtact me